Trapping is a non-selective method

 It is no longer a tradition

 Bird trapping may have been a traditional, small scale method for hunting birds in the past.
 However, the current activity levels reveal an industrialised, large scale and profitable business.
-Organised trappers, with the use of electronic calling devices, trap tens of thousands of birds every season and make tens of thousands of euros illegally every year at the expense of our common natural heritage.
+Organised trappers, with the use of electronic calling devices, trap tens of thousands of birds every season and make tens of thousands of euros illegally every year at the expense of our common natural heritage – a dozen of ambelopoulia could sell between 40-80 euros.
 The Game and Fauna Service estimated in 2010, that the ‘black market’ of this illegal activity is in the order of 15 million euros every year.

 Moreover, any activity that contributes to an ecological disaster cannot possibly be considered a traditional practice.